On exact solutions for quantum particles with spin S= 0, 1/2, 1 and de Sitter event horizon: On transparency of the de Sitter horizon

-if one is going to exploit that expansion (\ref{6.3a}) subsequently in a noticeably significant physical context.
-For the moment, setting away the need to realize additionally the~above limiting passages, let us proceed with calculations providing "a~required" analytical expression for $R_{\epsilon j}$, following the standard pattern.
+For the moment, setting away the need to realize additionally the~above limiting passages, let us proceed with calculations (potentially) providing an analytical expression for $R_{\epsilon j}$.
 So, taking into consideration an~asymptotic formula for Bessel functions

 we get

 where $A$ and $B$ are